 You’ll maintain short recovery periods of 30 seconds and no longer than a minute, while also pushing your muscle to extreme fatigue.

 Mentally, this style of training is very intense.
-Many lifters will practice mindfulness meditation throughout their sets because their muscles will burn intensely.

 But strength endurance is worth the effort when you’re able to perform functional activities easier.